 You can register by yourself or with a friend (no teams).

 Complete these steps to register:

 - All registration is done online, and payment can be done online with a major credit card, or you can give us a cheque/cash the first time you attend the program.
-For Duos and Trios, only one person in a group needs to register and pay (one must be a female to receive the discount).

 - Before the first game, all players must create an account on this website, and agree to the Statement of Consent.